uilianries/imgui/Image-Loading-and-Displaying-Examples.md

 #define STB_IMAGE_IMPLEMENTATION
 #include "stb_image.h"

+// A struct to manage data related to one image in vulkan struct MyTextureData
+{
+    VkDescriptorSet DS;         // Descriptor set: this is what you'll pass to Image() int             Width;
+    int             Height;
+    int             Channels;

+    // Need to keep track of these to properly cleanup VkImageView     ImageView;
+    VkImage         Image;
+    VkDeviceMemory  ImageMemory;
+    VkSampler       Sampler;
+    VkBuffer        UploadBuffer;
+    VkDeviceMemory  UploadBufferMemory;

+    MyTextureData() { memset(this, 0, sizeof(*this)); }
+};

 // Helper function to find Vulkan memory type bits.
 See ImGui_ImplVulkan_MemoryType() in imgui_impl_vulkan.cpp uint32_t findMemoryType(uint32_t type_filter, VkMemoryPropertyFlags properties)
 {